kuzzleio/kuzzle/doc/2/api/api-protocols/3-mqtt/index.md

 If `allowPubSub` is set to `true`, clients are only forbidden to publish to the `responseTopic` topic (defaults to `Kuzzle/response`).

 :::warning
-Wildcards subcriptions are not allowed
+Wildcard subcriptions are not allowed
 :::

-If a client tries to publish to an unauthorized topic, his connection will immediately be shut down by the server.
+If a client tries to publish to an unauthorized topic, their connection will immediately be shut down by the server.

 ### Subscribing